 - The new Shakespeare Garden was unveiled on campus September 29, 2016.
 Read more about it here.

-- The Shelterbelt Creative Writing and Publishing Series is currently working to launch a press.
+- The Shelterbelt Creative Writing and Publishing Series is in the process of publishing their first book of poetry.
+Manuscripts will be judged by Ada Limón.
 For more information, see their Facebook page.

 - Our website has been recently updated.
 Look around and see what’s new.

-- November 10: Visit Writer Lily Hoang (Shelterbelt Reading Series)
+- April 20: Visiting Writer Ross Gay (Shelterbelt Reading Series)